Michael Donaghy: Death

 He died suddenly of a brain haemorrhage on September 16, 2004.
 David Wheatley wrote in The Guardian: "The death of Michael Donaghy in 2004 at the age of 50 has been one of the most deeply felt losses to the poetry world in recent years.
 Not since Sylvia Plath almost half a century ago had an American poet living in Britain so decisively entered the bloodstream of his times."
 The Times described him as "one of the most widely respected figures on the British poetry scene and a fierce defender of poetry as a source of pleasure and truth."
 His fourth collection Safest was published posthumously in 2005 and a prose collection The Shape of the Dance in 2009.
+His ashes were interred in Highgate Cemetery on the anniversary of his death in 2005.